sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  Reference: https://en.wikipedia.org/wiki/Safety-critical_system

-**FAULT TOLERANT SYSTEM**: Is a system that performs correctly, although might have some errors in it.
-Usually this is achieved by means of repeated computations (repetition in time), monitoring data, and redundant systems (repetition in components).
+**FAULT TOLERANT SYSTEM**: Is a system that performs correctly, although might have some errors or faults in it.
+Usually this is achieved by means of repeated computations (repetition in time), redundant systems (repetition in components), and monitoring data.

 RECOVERING FROM ERRORS:
-For recoverign from errors there are two aproaches:
+For recovering from errors there are two aproaches:

  - roll forward
  - roll back